 At GBSS, we are taking appropriate measures in line with the Australian Government and NDIS guidelines to ensure that our participants and staff remain safe throughout the COVID-19 pandemic, and to minimise transmission of this disease within our organisation and the community.

 We are focused on preserving the health and safety of the people we are responsible for, including our participants, employees and their families.
 Our organisation will, on an ongoing basis, identify and implement any revisions required to the practices and supports undertaken by our business to meet all requirements of the NDIS Commission, and state and federal governments.

 To ensure all staff are compliant with Covid-safe measures, our employees are required to complete the Australian Department of Health’s online COVID-19 Infection Control Training.

 Everyone entering GBSS premises must check in with a QR code using the ‘Check in QLD’ app, as well as sign into a physical manifest at reception to show entry and exit times.

 In compliance with government regulations, all staff who work on the premises are required to have been vaccinated for COVID-19.
-We strongly encourage our participants to make their own, informed decisions about vaccination, to protect themselves and others.
+We strongly encourage our participants to make their own informed decisions about vaccination to protect themselves and others.
 The NDIS has produced documents about supporting the rights of NDIS participants to make their own choices about the vaccine, which you can access through the following links: